cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Colonel Reginald Hawthorne," Lestrade declared, "you are under arrest for conspiracy and treason."

-The man who had controlled secrets sat silent as the cuffs clicked shut.
+Lestrade stepped forward, his hand resting on the butt of his pistol.
+"Colonel Hawthorne," he announced, his voice ringing with authority, "you are under arrest for conspiracy and treason."
+Hawthorne's face paled.
+He glanced around the room, as if searching for an escape.
+The click of the handcuffs echoed through the silent room and the man who had controlled secrets sat silent.

 Lestrade adjusted his gloves, glancing at Holmes.
 "Your telegram was timely.
 We had men in place before dawn."